-The main risk with handling lamps is of getting cut with broken glass.
+The main risk with handling light bulbs is of getting cut with broken glass.
 As with the mercury hazard, preventing breakage is the most important way to avoid this.
-Should a lamp get broken, follow the Clean up procedure found in Section 4.
+Should a bulb get broken, follow the Clean up procedure found in Section 4.